Documentation

 Demo presentation

-Demo presentation contains examples of the Table addon's usage.
+Demo presentation contains examples of how to use the Table module.